ryantd42/NY-Legislative-Git/2023/S3105A-2023/bill.md

  information:
-  1. the total number of full-time equivalent staff by position or title for the office for people with developmental disabilities as of April 1, 2023;
+  1. the total number of full-time equivalent staff by position or title for the office for people with developmental disabilities as of April 1, 2024;
-  2. the 2023-2024 fiscal year full-time  equivalent  budgeted  staffing level  by position or title for the office for people with developmental disabilities as of April 1, 2023;

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05300-01-3
+  LBD05300-02-4
- S. 3105  2
+ S. 3105--A  2

+  2. the 2024-2025 fiscal year full-time  equivalent  budgeted  staffing level  by position or title for the office for people with developmental disabilities as of April 1, 2024;
-  3. the number  of  full-time  equivalent  staff  that  separated  from service  between  April 1, 2023 and December 1, 2023, including a break- down of each staff member's job title and job location;
+  3.  the  number  of  full-time  equivalent  staff  that separated from service between April 1, 2024 and December 1, 2024, including  a  break- down of each staff member's job title and job location;
-  4.  the  number of staff hired from April 1, 2023 to December 1, 2023,
+  4.  the  number of staff hired from April 1, 2024 to December 1, 2024,
  including a breakdown of each staff member's job title and job location;
-  5. the number of unfilled and vacant positions as of December 1,  2023 at each state-operated facility;
+  5. the number of unfilled and vacant positions as of December 1,  2024 at each state-operated facility;
-  6. the number of full-time equivalent staff as of December 1, 2023;
+  6. the number of full-time equivalent staff as of December 1, 2024;
   7.  the  steps taken by the office for people with developmental disa- bilities to recruit staff for new and vacant positions;
   8. a list of state-operated residential  facilities  operated  by  the